chorman0773/PokemonSMS/Specifications/SaveFile.md

 blockCount is the number of 16-byte Blocks that follow.
 A user supplied password and the randomly generated salt are used to derive an AES-256 key by hashing that password (without a null terminator) with the salt appended using SHA-256.

+#### Notes about CryptoShade [save.crypt.extensions]

 Note: The Password is not mandated to be user supplied, it may be independently generated or derived.
 However the password is not stored in the file.
 Additionally, implementations are not required to support creating unencrypted save files, but are required to support loading and resaving of unencrypted save files.
 These statements are in place to allow implementations that want to keep users from modifying save files by hiding the cryptographic key source.
 It is usually not a good idea to store cryptographic details in any application (as it may lead to security issues even for proprietary applications.
 To quote literally every security researcher "Security through Obscurity is no Security at all").
 However, on systems with built-in cryptographic features (such as Gaming Consoles), it may be possible to leverage these built-in features to derive the key.
 Due to the variety of the cryptographic salt and initialization vector for CBC Chaining using the same "password" or key-base for multiple files or multiple iterations of the same file is not a security concern, provided the security and integrety of the key remains intact.

+#### Encryption/Decryption of the file [save.crypt.enc]

 The `TAG_Compound` is encrypted or decrypted using this key in CBC mode with the IV, padded using PKCS5 Padding.
 Same rules for the Decrypted `TAG_Compound` apply as do for ShadeNBT.
 At least one of iv and salt must be regenerated each time the file is saved.
 Both must have been generated from a Secure Source of Random Bytes.
+It is unspecified which of these is regenerated or if both are regenerated.

-### Structure of NBT Files ###
+### Structure of NBT Files [save.shade.struct] ###

 As per the specification, NBT Files take on a specific structure.
 This structure provides a uniform way of serializing named binary data in tag form (hense "Named Binary Tag").